 The CAPI of agricultural parcels will normally be carried out using at least one very high resolution (VHR) image (satellite ortho-image or aerial ortho-photo with a pixel size <0.75m (in some cases, like for the check of EFA landscape features pixel size <=0.50m)) of the current year.
-In addition to the VHR image, multitemporal high resolution (HR, or HHR) images may be provided upon detailed justification by the administration.
+In addition to the VHR image, multi-temporal high resolution images may be provided upon detailed justification by the administration.
 It is also recommended to use the Copernicus Sentinel 1/2 sensors whenever suitable.

 Depending on the agricultural land characteristics, staff availability, importance of the different schemes, some Member States may opt for a CwRS method based on the use of one VHR imagery to perform area measurements checks.
-Then, all checks concerning Land Use / Land Cover aspects will be done through Systematic Rapid Field Visits.
+Then, all checks concerning land use / land cover aspects will be done through Systematic Rapid Field Visits.